 DAY 7 - Bekdash

-- We'll then continue to the border proper and after the usual formalities we'll head straight to Kendirli, a fancy new resort built from scratch on Kazakh Caspian Riviera.
+We'll then continue to the border proper and, after completing the usual post-Soviet formalities, we'll head straight to Kendirli, a fancy new resort built from scratch on Kazakh Caspian Riviera.

-- In Kendirli we'll join the local crowds taking a plunge in the surprisingly clean waters of the namesake bay and - with a little bit of luck - we might also be able to spot the rare and elusive Caspian Seals, one of the smallest members of the earless seal family and unique in that it is found exclusively in the brackish waters of the Caspian Sea.
+In Kendirli we'll join the local crowd taking a plunge in the surprisingly clean waters of the namesake bay and - with a little bit of luck - we might also be able to spot the rare and elusive Caspian Seals, an endemic earless seal found exclusively in the brackish waters of the Caspian Sea.

 DAY 8 - Ustyurt Plateau

-- We'll tour the western part of the plateau with its many natural sights, such as the bizarre chalky rock formation at Boszhira, and post-Soviet urban melancholia, best represented in the rather dull city of Zhanaozen.
+We'll tour the western part of the plateau: otherworldly natural sights (such as the bizarre chalky rock formation at Boszhira) and post-Soviet urban melancholia (such as the rather dull city of Zhanaozen).